OWASP/raider/docs/dev/plugins.rst

 Variable
 ++++++++

-The Variable plugin extracts the value of a variable.
+The Variable plugin extracts the values defined in the :class:`Users` object.

 .. autoclass:: Variable
    :members: